• Pricing

 is

-Element type (section, modal, element)
+Element type (block, modal, element)

 area

-DOM element of the section
+DOM element of the section content container

 inScreen / wasScreen